11 Easy Ways to Save Money While Saving the Planet

-So in honor of Mother Earth, we put together a list of 10 easy lifestyle changes that will help keep both the environment and your finances on track.
+So in honor of Earth Day, we put together a list of 11 easy lifestyle changes that will help keep both the environment and your finances on track.

 Right now, I've got a roughly six-month supply of both plastic and paper grocery bags stuffed under my sink.
 While I do like having them around to use as trash bags and lunch boxes, I tend to accumulate them faster than I can use them.
-Luckily, lots of stores have recently started rewarding the practice of BYOB--or "bringing your own bag," so I can halt the bag mountain under my sink and save money in the process!
+Luckily, lots of stores reward the practice of BYOB – or "bringing your own bag," so I can halt the bag mountain under my sink and save money in the process!
 Here's a short list of stores that give cash back for BYOB:

 "It’s estimated that the amount of cups sold in 2014 alone could circle the earth 10 to 12 times or more!
 We’re talking billions of K-Cups every year," wrote Dritsas.
 "Plus, even the best sales we’ve seen on K-Cups only bring the average price per cup down to around $0.41/cup, maybe $0.39/cup if we are really lucky.
 But if you compare that to a 28oz canister of basic coffee that costs $9 and can generate 120 cups at around $0.08/cup, you don’t need to go to M.I.T. to understand what that math is telling you.
 Even more expensive ground coffee winds up being cheaper per cup if you just make it the old fashioned way.
 K-cups are never a deal."

-Dritsas recommends buying a reusable K-Cup instead of the pricier throwaway options.
+Dritsas recommends buying a reusable filter instead of the pricier throwaway options.
 Here are his picks:

 As every new parent knows, diapers are expensive!
 According to an article on What to Expect, using disposable diapers can cost upwards of $600 per year, and that's just for one child!
 If you've got multiple diapered little ones, you're looking at nearly double that cost, if not more.

+Trisha Heitkamp, a frugal-minded military mom of two, is a big fan of cloth diapers.
 "I fell in love with the idea of cloth diapering our first child because it was better for the environment, but the huge money savings was what convinced my husband!" said Heitkamp.
 "Our cloth paid for itself after just a few months of use, and has taken us all the way to potty training.
-I love knowing that we're not filling up landfills with thousands of disposable diapers.
-Now that we're planning for baby number two, our savings will grow even bigger, since we don't have to spend any money on diapers this go-around!"
+I love knowing that we're not filling up landfills with thousands of disposable diapers."

 You probably already recycle your aluminum cans and bottles, but depending on where you live, you could make a little extra cash by taking your recyclables to a drop off center.
 Many states have enacted "Bottle Bills," which work to encourage recycling by requiring a minimum refundable deposit (usually $0.05 or $0.10 per bottle) on beverage containers like beer bottles and soda cans.
 Even in states without Bottle Bills, lots of private recycling centers will still pay for bottle drop offs, so some research about drop off centers in your area if you're interested.